Five screenshots from the WeeSprout website:

 - MOST IMPORTANT: This report does not have any section regarding testing the paint on the outside of the jar for total Lead content in order to determine compliance with the CPSIA’s paint limit regulation, inferring that apparently the paint was never tested.

 What we are left with is a company that was informed in June of the Lead in their paint, yet insisted in November (five months after they were made aware of this concern) that their paints are “vegetable based.”
 WeeSprout was alerted by consumers about the concern for Lead in their paints yet apparently did not proceed with any follow-up testing to determine if this was the case.
-OR, if WeeSprout did perform follow-up testing, it kept results from consumers requesting that testing and instead provided testing that was more than two years old, dated for April 2020.
-This would indicate testing that was insufficient, inappropriate, and from a lab that specifically neglected to test the paint on the exterior surface of their product (neglecting a key point required to determine CPSC compliance.)
+OR, if WeeSprout did perform follow-up testing, it kept results from consumers requesting that testing and instead provided testing that was more than two years old, dated April 2020.
+This would indicate testing that was insufficient, inappropriate, and from a lab that specifically neglected to test the paint on the exterior surface of their product (neglecting a key point required to determine CPSC compliance).

 We can “feel sorry” for this business.
 We can give them the “benefit of the doubt” and assume they had no idea their products tested positive or never saw the alerts from their customers on the post with our testing from June of 2022, in which they were tagged.
-We could also assume they independently prompted a switch to unpainted glass (and not that they initiated this switch due to concerns of Lead in their paint.)
-Though none of this makes sense when WeeSprout easily could have purchased a LeadCheck swab for $10 at a local hardware store and tested their paint themselves (with an understanding that the low threshold of detection for the LeadCheck swab is 600 ppm.)
+We could also assume they independently prompted a switch to unpainted glass (and not that they initiated this switch due to concerns about Lead in their paint).
+Though none of this makes sense when WeeSprout easily could have purchased a LeadCheck swab for $10 at a local hardware store and tested their paint themselves (with an understanding that the low threshold of detection for the LeadCheck swab is 600 ppm).
 They also could have contacted Lead Safe Mama, LLC directly to ask about my findings.
 WeeSprout did not take any of these actions.
 We will publish more data points as soon as other samples we ordered from the WeeSprout store on Amazon arrive and can be tested.

 A CPSC violation report has been filed as of March 11, 2023.
 The report will be linked here soon.
 It is important to note that even though in recent communications with customers the company claims it has switched to an unpainted product (with raised measurement markings instead of paint), their painted products are still in use in homes today and appear to still be available for sale in certain locations — including Amazon if the Amazon advertising images shown above are to be taken at face value.